jbasen/Crestron-Shelly/README.md

 I ran into a firmware bug that has been reported to Shelly

 V10 updated TRV module to support firmware changes made by Shelly

+V11 includes bug fix for the RGBW module.
+It also adds support for the Shelly Plug and has been tested with a number of newer Shelly Plus and Pro relays